Welcome to Living Prairie Museum

 Self-Guided Trails

-Our self-guided trails are open from dawn until dusk.
+Our self-guided trails are open everyday.
 The trail system is an opportunity to see and learn about some of the most endangered habitat in the world.

 Trails are woodchipped and are of various widths.